Image of the Fendahl: Plot

 In a priory near the village of Fetchborough, four scientists, Adam Colby, Max Stael, Thea Ransome and Dr. Fendelman, are doing tests on a human skull they found in Kenya, apparently twelve million years old.
+The skull pre-dates the known chronology of humans on earth, suggesting that humans originated not on Earth, which is the basis of the major scientific discovery the team is working in.
 When Dr. Fendelman starts using a sonic time scan, trying to get an image of the owner of the skull, the skull itself seems to react, locking onto Thea and releasing something in the priory grounds that kills a passing hiker, who eventually totally disintegrates.

 The scan catches the attention of the Fourth Doctor and Leela when they are pulled down to Earth by it.
 They set off to find it before it creates a continuum implosion and destroys the planet.
 They separate and Leela finds the cottage of ‘Mother’ Tyler, a local modern-day witch gifted with psychic powers.
 The Doctor ends up narrowly avoiding death at the hands of the creature created by the skull, which then kills the leader of a detachment of guards Fendelman has brought in after the death of the hiker, sealing everyone into the priory.

 Mrs Tyler then encounters the creature but survives and is saved from going into psychic shock by the Doctor, who by this time has worked out that the thing is a Fendahleen, a creature from his planet's mythology, supposedly destroyed when the Fifth Planet broke up.
 He makes his way into the priory and finds the skull, which tries to kill him.
 Leela saves him and they go off to the Fifth Planet, only to find that the Time Lords sealed the planet in a Time Loop, making all proper records invisible even to them.